Great Harvest = Great Time

 You know what?
 His efforts did work.
 In fact, when one person pulled into the parking lot, he rolled down the window and told Andrew that he was buying bread just because Andrew was trying so hard.

-2 responses to “Great Harvest = Great Time
+2 thoughts on “Great Harvest = Great Time”

 1. LOL… so funny.
 Good for Andrew (and you, of course).